x

 More () »

-Seattle Public Schools weighs nearly $25K pay raise for superintendent
+Seattle Public Schools approves nearly $25K pay raise for superintendent

 The raise comes as the district is grappling with a nearly $100 million budget deficit.

-SEATTLE — On Tuesday, the Seattle Public Schools board will vote on a pay raise for the superintendent, as the district also grapples with a plan to close schools to solve a nearly $100 million budget deficit.
+SEATTLE — On Tuesday, the Seattle Public Schools board voted to approve the superintendent's contract renewal, raise included, as the district also grapples with a plan to close schools to solve a nearly $100 million budget deficit.

 Parents have expressed concern about the district's top brass receiving a pay raise while SPS works to make drastic changes to close the deficit.
 A largely unpopular plan to close up to 21 schools was put on pause.
-An update to that effort is expected on Oct.
-9.
+The district announced a new plan Tuesday to consolidate five schools instead.

 A school board document said avoiding turnover in the superintendent position is key to stability in the district.
 There have been several superintendents at SPS over the past 30 years.
 The school board believes students will benefit from the continued leadership of Jones, who has shown "commitment to our students and city."